Lux-AI-Challenge/Lux-Design-S1/README.md

 lux-ai-2021 path/to/botfile path/to/otherbotfile
 ```

-and the match will run with some logging and store error logs and a replay in a new `errorlogs` folder and `replays` folder
+and the match will run with some logging and store error logs and a replay in a new `errorlogs` folder and `replays` folder.
+Logs stored in the errorlogs will include all error output and anything printed to standard error by your agent.
+You can watch the replay stored in the replays folder using our visualizer.

 For a full list of commands from the CLI, run